-Greek god, Triton (son of Poseidon) is beautiful and selfish.
+In A Touch of Greek by Tina Folsom, the Greek god, Triton (son of Poseidon) is beautiful and selfish.
 He has an affair with Zeus’s mistress, and Zeus punishes him by stripping him of his powers and sending him to the mortal realm where a woman must love him for himself and not his beauty.
 The catch?
-He’s sent to beauty obsessed United States.
+He’s sent to the beauty-obsessed United States.

-That I’m reviewing A Touch of Greek: Out of Olympus may be misleading because the book itself is not so much what this review is about.
+That I’m reviewing A Touch of Greek may be misleading because the book itself is not so much what this review is about.
 It’s labeled paranormal romance and self-published by the author and, as romance goes, I’ve read worse.
 Many of the reviewers of this story thought that the book should have been labeled erotica.
 I disagree.
 While it is more sex than plot, it’s hardly enough sex to be erotica.
-Will I read on in this series?
-No. I don’t regret reading A Touch of Greek: Out of Olympus, but I don’t have any burning desire to read on with these characters.
+Will I continue reading this series?
+No. I don’t regret reading A Touch of Greek, but I don’t have any burning desire to read on with these characters.